Best Home Security Systems in Dallas

 Dallas City Policies

-Alarms crying wolf are a major problem for the city of Dallas.
-The police department is required to respond to alarm calls, and the vast majority of them turn out to be false alarms.
+The Dallas Police Department is required to respond to all alarm calls, and the vast majority of them turn out to be false alarms.
 That means that every time an alarm rings unnecessarily, valuable resources are diverted, and taxpayer money is wasted.
 To cut down on these incidents, the city of Dallas has enacted a false alarm ordinance.

 If you have an audible alarm or one that is professionally monitored (this is the vast majority of security systems), you need to file a permit with the city every year.
 The fee is $50 annually, and you can get a permit by calling 214-670-3438 or visiting dallascityhall.com.